NetAppLabs/genai-toolkit-deployments/README.md

 For ANF, the toolkit requires an AKS cluster, at least one ANF volume, and connectivity between the volumes and the cluster.

 #### Setting up an ANF Volume
-To get started, follow this guide: [Create an NFS volume for Azure NetApp Files](https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-create-volumes).
+To get started, follow the guides for [Create an SMB volume for Azure NetApp Files](https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-create-volumes-smb) or  [Create an NFS volume for Azure NetApp Files](https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-create-volumes).
 Note the vNet where you create the volume.
 Once the volume is available, proceed to the next step.

 #### Setting up an AKS Cluster
 Follow this guide: [Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using Azure portal](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-portal?tabs=azure-cli).
 Note the vNet where you create the cluster.
 Once you can run `kubectl` commands locally against the cluster, proceed to the next step.